1. Group Presentations (30%)

-2. Creating a blog (15%) and writing two reflective blog posts of c.
-500 words each (15%) on the topics presented by invited lecturers
+2. Creating a blog (20%) and writing a reflective blog post of c.
+500 words (10%) on a topic presented by invited lecturers

-The creation/design of the student blog is due by the 16th December.
-The first blog post is due by Thursday 10th November.
-The second blog post is due by Thursday 16th December.
+The creation/design of the student blog is due by the 15th December.
+The blog post is due by Thursday 23rd November.

-The blog posts on the 2 spatial humanities projects are due by Thursday 22nd December.
+The blog posts on the two spatial humanities projects are due by Thursday 16th November.

 3. Create an interactive essay using programming Language R (40%)